-Upon his arrival in Vancouver BC, it was no surprise that Michel Jacob would open his own fine dining French restaurant and name it after the finest restaurant he had ever seen and dined at in his hometown of Strasbourg: the three-star Michelin restaurant Au Crocodile.
+Upon his arrival in Vancouver it was no surprise that Michel Jacob would open his own fine dining French restaurant and name it after the finest restaurant he had ever seen and dined at in his hometown of Strasbourg, the three star Michlelin restaurant Au Crocodile.

-Chef/Owner Emile Jung had instilled a level of quality and service that Michel had to duplicate for himself and Vancouverites alike.
-Michel’s main goal was to open a restaurant that could match and achieve the level of culinary standards and service that are still present today at Le Crocodile.
-Twenty-two years have passed, and it is safe to say that Michel has surpassed all expectations.
+Chef/owner Emile Jung had instilled a level of quality and service that Michel had to duplicate for himself and Vancouverites alike.
+Michel’s main goal was to open a restaurant that could match and achieve the level of culinary standards and service that are still present today at Au Crocodile.
+Twenty-two years have passed and it is safe to say that Michel has surpassed all expectations.
 Vancouverites are pleased Michel followed his dream.

 With everything else aside, Michel is most proud of one accomplishment—Family Loyalty.
-Over the past thirty years, Michel has cooked for and seen generation after generation of families pass through the doors of Le Crocodile, and most have made Le Crocodile part of their family.
+Over the past 38 years, Michel has cooked for and seen generation after generation of families pass through the doors of Le Crocodile and, most have made Le Crocodile part of their family.

 Our Story Continues